IBM/mas-tas-appconnect-flows/README.md

        - HTTPMETHOD: POST
     5. Save the End Point
   - For Person
-    1. Under End Point fill in PLUSTPERSON and in the Description fill in "AppConnect PERSON outbound to TRIRIGA"
+    1. Under End Point fill in PLUSIPERSON and in the Description fill in "AppConnect PERSON outbound to TRIRIGA"
     2. Select 'HTTP' for Handler
     3. Click on 'Save End Point' on the left side under More Actions which will populate the Properties for the End Point
     4. Until the flows have a destination url, we can only fill in certain fields: